MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 ## Entries Without Detection Keys

-Entries that have no detection keys of any type are always kept.
+Entries with no detection keys of any type are always kept

 ## Includes and Excludes

-Trim supports two override files that bypass detection evaluation entirely.
-Both checks run **before** any detection key is evaluated.
+Two optional override files let you overrule detection.
+Trim consults both before it looks at any detection key.

-**Include list** (`includes.ini` by default): Any entry whose name appears in this file is always retained, regardless of whether its detection criteria are satisfied.
-Enable with **Toggle include list** in the menu or `-includes` on the command line.
+**Include list** (`includes.ini` by default): Name an entry here and it is always kept, whether or not its detection criteria are satisfied.
+Turn it on with **Toggle include list** in the menu, or `-includes` on the command line.

-**Exclude list** (`excludes.ini` by default): Any entry whose name appears in this file is always removed, regardless of whether its detection criteria are satisfied.
-Enable with **Toggle exclude list** in the menu or `-excludes` on the command line.
+**Exclude list** (`excludes.ini` by default): Entries named here are always removed, even when their detection criteria pass. **Toggle exclude list** in the menu, `-excludes` on the command line.

 Each file is a plain ini file where section names are the entry names to match: